vincoss/blazor-samples/src/BlazorWebAssemblyApp_GameCanvas_Samples/Readme.md

 	well the x position must be relative? how about y position well that too orientation change issue

+windows resize and orientation change
+	see the solution there
+the xy shall be percent and reflect screen size

 viewport sample
 	vw,vh
 background for div